Omar Jimenez: Jacob Blake riots

 During the riots after the Jacob Blake shooting by police, Jimenez reported on the situation from Kenosha, Wisconsin.
 He was on camera with a burning building behind him and a gas mask around his neck while the CNN chyron said that what was happening were "Fiery But Mostly Peaceful" protests, though Jimenez never actually described the scene that way in his report.
 This image was widely circulated on social media and CNN was heavily criticized.

 Awards and honors

 At Northwestern, he won various national and regional student awards for reporting, including the National Mark of Excellence Award for student television reporting from the Society of Professional Journalists and a Bronze award from the National College Emmys in the newscast category.

 While working at WBAL-TV, Jimenez received an individual Emmy nomination for general assignment reporting.

 Personal life

 Jimenez began playing music in high school.
 He enjoys rap and hip-hop, and has released music on SoundCloud under the name OJ Tropicana.
 His debut EP, Reporting Live, was released in 2017.
 He worked with producer Daiz and musician Drew Tildon.
 His artistry is influenced by Childish Gambino.
 In 2013, he appeared on a "Battle of the Instant Rappers" segment on Late Night with Jimmy Fallon.

+In February 2020, Jimenez went on a first date with Maya Voelk in Los Angeles, California.
+In March 2023, Jimenez proposed to Voelk at the rooftop of the 1 Hotel Brooklyn Bridge building in Brooklyn, New York.
+On July 6, 2024, Jimenez married Voelk at the Seattle Tennis Club in Seattle, Washington.